sleeeeeeeeeeeeeep-cmyl/Pong-with-a-twist/README.md

 This has normal pong in the classic style as well as a mode that makes things a little bit more chaotic.
 Play to find out...

 Link for the game: https://sleeeeeeeeeeeeeep-cmyl.github.io/Pong-with-a-twist/

+Update 6/4/2026
+Added mobile support and more modes for you to play with.
+Added other minor features.